PharmaLedger-IMI/helm-charts/charts/epi/README.md

 The application consists of two docker images: A Builder image and a Runner Image.

-- The *Builder Image* is being used to build the SSApps and prepare the external volume.
+- The *Builder Image* builds the SSApps and prepares the external volume.
 The builder image does not expose any http ports to the outside and does not service traffic.
-It will be executed by a Kubernetes Job (aka *Builder Job*) and is run once and on upgrades if there is a new Builder image version.
+It will be executed by a Kubernetes Job (aka *Builder Job*) and is run once and on upgrades.
-- The *Runner Image* is being used to serve http traffic to the clients.
+- The *Runner Image* contains the ApiHub and serves http traffic to the clients.
 - In addition a docker image containing *kubectl* is required by the *Pre-Builder* and *Cleanup* jobs.

 ## Helm Lifecycle and Kubernetes Resources Lifetime